Mission & History

 Welcome!
 The Center for Korean Studies at UC Berkeley serves as a forum for scholars, students, and community members to promote the dialogue and exchange of ideas, perspectives, and stories about Korea.
 South Korea's meteoric ascent on the global stage in recent years is evident in the visibility and popularity of its cultural productions.
 Yet behind this glittering success lies a series of equally compelling and drastic transformations in the modern era, which have shaped, refashioned, and challenged current understandings of South Korean society, culture, and its people.
 Similarly, the ongoing division of the Korean peninsula underscores the ways in which global events have indelibly shaped Korea’s contemporary reality—that attempts at comprehending Korea cannot be limited to national borders.
 While the dynastic histories of the pre-modern era may offer a sense of tradition and continuity, new scholarship has illuminated the complexity and diversity of Korea's past experiences anew.
 The boundaries of social norms, cultural conventions, communicative patterns, and ethical values have shifted repeatedly in modern times.
 While Korea may have solidified its coordinates within the imaginary geography of the world, the mapping of its manifold stories demands careful attention to the intricacies of its developments and reflective appraisal of the findings.
 Be it personal, collective, diasporic, transnational, interdisciplinary, or spatial, the evolving narratives of Korea continue to inspire us at the Center for Korean Studies.
 It is our honor to partake in and support these efforts to expand and deepen a multitude of understandings on Korea.

 Every semester CKS hosts a series of colloquia featuring different guest speakers from around the country and the world.
-Speakers present their recent research and wrap up with a Q&A. There are typically 1-2 colloquia hosted by the Center per month while classes are in session, and they are typically held on Thursday evenings from 4:00pm to 6:00pm in Doe Library, Room 180.
+Speakers present their recent research and wrap up with a Q&A. There are typically 1-2 colloquia hosted by the Center per month while classes are in session, and they are typically held on Thursday evenings from 4:00 pm to 6:00 pm in the IEAS Conference Room.
 The colloquia series is free and open to the public.

 CKS holds 1 to 2 conferences per year, depending on availability of funding.
 Anywhere from 10 to 20 speakers travel from around the country and the world to present their most recent research on a central theme.
 Conferences typically last 1-3 days on average and are usually hosted from Thursday to Saturday.
 The venues for conferences vary depending on the number of speakers and the needs of the particular conference.
 Conferences are usually free and open to the public.